 If Want Done Right

 Scapegoating the hunters for the Old Yharnam Incident ultimately didn’t assuage the citizens’ anxieties.
-Inside one building, we can find a wheelchair-bound man feigning sleep in the darkness, a note left on the cubpoard just in front of him.
-Survive his clever ruse and we can read that the writer — presumably that old trickster — infers the Healing Church’s plan to abandon Yharnam just like the old city on account of the clergy closing the gates to their ward.
+Inside one building, a wheelchair-bound man feigning sleep in the darkness, a corpse and note left on the cupboard just in front of him.
+Survive his clever ruse and we can read that the writer — presumably the old trickster — infers the Healing Church’s plan to abandon Yharnam just like the old city on account of the clergy closing the gates to their ward.
 Considering that the disabled but armed men are exemplary of the paranoia gripping the populace, their trust in the Church clearly never recovered from the incident either; only the most sycophantic residents living in Cathedral Ward still believe in their protection unconditionally.
-And with the beast scourge becoming ever more endemic, graves beginning to crowd every street corner, it is obvious that the current powers that be are either corrupt or incompetent.
-Whichever it is, the situation called for a revolution.
+And why would they trust the institution with the beast scourge becoming ever more endemic?

-Many of Yharnam’s men have formed a mob to join in on tonight’s hunt; the results are shown in the few beasts burning on crosses in the streets.
+Many of Yharnam’s men have formed a mob to join in on tonight’s hunt; the results are shown in the few crucified beasts burning in the streets.
 Going by the corpses around town, the mobbers have amassed all the oil and Molotov cocktails possible for this endeavor.
+They have even seized the rabid dogs the hunters were importing for themselves, cages with the hounds left unattended while others roam free around them or amongst the rebels.
 Still, these civilians are nowhere near as prepared as a proper hunter.
 Ignoring attire, most wield nothing but tools from their day jobs such as meat cleavers, wood axes, farming scythes, and pitchforks — one corpse carries only a bunch of pebbles.
 Some even fashioned crude wooden shield for protection, a poor choice against beasts as its own description acknowledges.
 These are instinctively reactionary, frightened men only rising up for survival.
 And yet, deciding to take matters into their own hands has proven successful with enough flame and quicksilver.

 Crude wooden shield that the mob who have risen up to beast hunt used.